VenithNET/Dragon-Linux/content/blog/2023/06/06-opengl-3.1.md

 +++
 date = "2023-06-06T22:00:00+09:00"
 draft = false
-title = "OpenGL 3.1 on Asahi Linux" slug = "opengl-3-1-on-asahi-linux"
+title = "OpenGL 3.1 on Dragon Linux" slug = "opengl-3-1-on-asahi-linux"
 author = "Alyssa Rosenzweig"
 +++

-Upgrade your [Asahi Linux](https://asahilinux.org/) systems, because your graphics drivers are getting a big boost: leapfrogging from OpenGL 2.1 over OpenGL 3.0 up to OpenGL 3.1!
+Upgrade your [Dragon Linux](https://asahilinux.org/) systems, because your graphics drivers are getting a big boost: leapfrogging from OpenGL 2.1 over OpenGL 3.0 up to OpenGL 3.1!
 Similarly, the OpenGL ES 2.0 support is bumping up to OpenGL ES 3.0.
 That means more playable games and more functioning